radhen/learning_moveit_jaco/README.md

 # learning_moveit_jaco
 Moveit! integration with Jaco

-You should have completed the MoveIt!
-Setup Assistant tutorial and you should now have a MoveIt! configuration for the JACO that you can use.
+You should complete the MoveIt!
+Setup Assistant tutorial and have a MoveIt! configuration for the JACO that you can use.
-This tutorial assumes the generated MoveIt! configuration package is called “jaco_moveit_config”.
-Below is a link to configure Moveit! for JACO. https://github.com/JenniferBuehler/jaco-arm-pkgs/wiki/Setup-Jaco-with-MoveIt
+Here is a link to configure Moveit! for JACO. https://github.com/JenniferBuehler/jaco-arm-pkgs/wiki/Setup-Jaco-with-MoveIt The generated MoveIt! configuration package in our case is called “jaco_moveit_config”.